djq/dusp_viz/webmapping.md

 	</html>

-Using the fustion table builder you can explore another dataset:
+Using the fusion table builder you can explore other datasets:

 	http://gmaps-samples.googlecode.com/svn/trunk/fusiontables/fusiontableslayer_builder.html